gmook9/Detective9/README.md

 ## Startup
 The command `ollama run llama3` initializes and runs the Llama 3 model locally using the Ollama platform.
 Without this it will not generate AI responses.

+Run the command `python main.py` to start the game.